 If your child is having a hard time fitting into their clothes, you may want to consider finding specialty size clothing for them.
 How do you know if their clothes don’t fit?
 There are probably telltale signs, such as the clothing being too tight, too loose, too short, or too long.
 You’ll also notice that your child probably doesn’t find these items to be comfortable, even if they aren’t telling you directly.
 They’ll pull at the sleeves, fiddle with the waistband, or trip over their pant legs.
 It also may be as simple as paying attention to which clothes your kid is never excited about putting on in the morning.
 Do they gravitate away from certain items?
 They may not find them to be comfortable.

 If you suspect you should try a specialty size, the next step is determining which size is for them.
 You’ll want to measure your child in the same way you would yourself when you’re clothes shopping.
 The areas you’ll want to focus on are their shoulder width, their waist, their hips, and their inseam.
 You can compare their measurements to sizing charts to figure out if they fall into the slim, regular, or husky (for boys) and plus (for girls).
 Pants are probably the hardest thing to find for your growing child, no matter their size.
-Specialty sizing can help alleviate some of the stress of finding well-fitting pants, whether you’re searching for boys' husky pants, girl’s plus-size pants, or another size.
+Specialty sizing can help alleviate some of the stress of finding well-fitting pants, whether you’re searching for boys' husky pants, girl’s plus-jeans or other plus size pants, or another size.

 Keep in mind that their measurements probably won’t be enough to find the perfect fit.
 You’ll also want them to try on as many different clothing items as possible to determine what works and what doesn’t.
 Your child may be regular in one brand but husky in another.
-Don’t forget to have them try on outerwear, too, to make sure you find a kids’ winter jacket that keeps them warm and dry.
+Don’t forget to have them try on outerwear, too, to make sure you find a kids’ winter coats that keeps them warm and dry.

 No matter what size your child is, you probably don’t always want to purchase a perfect fit.
 After all, they will grow out of it in no time.
 We have several tips for how to hack the fit of your children’s clothes to get the most out of each item you purchase.

 You’ve determined what size pants your child is most comfortable in, but maybe they are due for a growth spurt soon.
 You can find pants with adjustable waistbands like drawstrings or velcro straps.
 You can also try stretchy, comfortable fabrics.
-For boys, joggers are a stylish solution, and you can always go with leggings for girls.
+For boys husky joggers are a stylish solution, and you can always go with leggings for girls.

 If your child’s clothes are still a little too big, you can cuff the sleeves or pant legs, especially for kids’ jeans or t-shirts.